47 Years of Day Dreaming ... and Counting

 In 2001, during a season in Méribel, French Alps, I ran a daily blog called "raveaboutit.com" — sharing snow reports, weather updates, and that indescribable feeling of waking up every day to ski.

 I didn't earn a cent from it.
-I did it because I couldn't NOT share that passion.
+I did it because I couldn't not share that passion.

-25 years later, I'm still telling mountain stories - just in a different medium.
+Twenty-five years later, I'm still telling mountain stories — just in a different medium.
 Now I carve them into wood.

 — Barry Thomson